 Examples of Lever Simple Machine

 A nutcracker is a prominent example of a second-class lever simple machine.
 Here, the fulcrum is located at one end of the machine, and the load or the nut, in this case, is placed in the middle.
 The force required to break the nut is applied to the end that is present opposite to the fulcrum.

 Seesaws demonstrate the working of a first-class lever simple machine in the simplest possible way.
 Here, the fulcrum is located in the middle of an iron rod.
 The child sitting on one end of the beam acts as a load, while the child sitting on the opposite end applies the necessary force to move the load.

-The pivot along which the complete structure of a scissors moves is located in the middle.
-The load, i.e., the paper or cloth is placed at one end of the scissors between the blades, whereas the user exerts mechanical force to the opposite end.
-The applied force gets transferred to the load through the fulcrum or the pivot.
-Thereby, causing the deformation of the load.
+The pivot along which the complete structure of a pair of scissors moves is located in the middle.
+The load, i.e., the paper or cloth is placed between the blades of the scissors at one end, whereas the user exerts mechanical force to the opposite end.
+The applied force gets transferred to the load through the fulcrum or the pivot, thereby causing the deformation of the load.
 Hence, a pair of scissors act as a first-class lever simple machine.

 In terms of working, a plier is very much similar to that of a pair of scissors.
 It is yet another example of a first-class lever machine where the force is applied at one end, the load is placed at the opposite end, and the balance point is present in the middle.